pylls/circpad-sim/README.md

 - in torrc of TB (`TorBrowser/Data/Tor`), add ``Log [circ]info notice stdout''
 - run TB with `/Browser/start-tor-browser --log example.log`

-Use the tools from `circpadtrace/` as in the example above to run it with the simulator.
+Use the scripts as in the example above to run it with the simulator.

 ## Details
 Ticket [#31788](https://trac.torproject.org/projects/tor/ticket/31788)